Bamboooz/os.py/tests/win32_test_summary.md

 <br/>

 # Detailed results chart
-Here is a detailed chart of all windows functions and their test results.
+Here is a detailed chart of all Windows functions and their test results.

 | os.py system functions        | Test Result                                                               |
 |-------------------------------|---------------------------------------------------------------------------|